JohnWhy/DnD-Discord-Bot/README.md

 - !setk [dict] [item] [what to set it to] -- The clunkiness of this will be fixed later for easier management

-- !addk [dict] [item] [what you're adding to it] -- clunkiness will be fixed later
+- !kadd [dict] [item] [what you're adding to it] -- clunkiness will be fixed later

-- !remk [dict] [item] [what you're subtracting from it] -- clunkiness will be fixed later
+- !ksub [dict] [item] [what you're subtracting from it] -- clunkiness will be fixed later

 **NOTE:** These are the ONLY 3 commands to modify Skills, CharacterDescription, Modifiers, Stats, Coins and SavingThrowStats currently.

 ex: !setk Coins Electrum 500

-ex: !addk Coins Gold 5
+ex: !kadd Coins Gold 5

 ex: !setk Skills AnimalHandling 6

-ex: !addk Skills SleightOfHand 1
+ex: !kadd Skills SleightOfHand 1

 ex: !setk CharacterDescription Age 500

-ex: !remk CharacterDescription Age 1
+ex: !ksub CharacterDescription Age 1

 ex: !setk Modifiers Str 5

-ex: !remk Modifiers Str 1
+ex: !ksub Modifiers Str 1

 ex: !setk Stats Con 10